 The Mother of Georgia

-Walking over the bridge above the waterfall (not the same as that by the sulfur baths) and continuing uphill, you’ll reach the top of Sololaki Hill.
+Walking over the bridge above the waterfall (not the same as the one by the sulfur baths) and continuing uphill, you’ll reach the top of Sololaki Hill.
 And it’s here that you’ll encounter the twenty-meter high aluminum Mother of Georgia statue.

 Locally known as Kartlis Deda, it was erected in 1958 on the 1500th anniversary of Tbilisi’s founding.
 (The statue’s current incarnation, however, was placed here in 1997).